 Elective Course Offerings

-The non-workshop courses listed below are pre-approved by the Director of Graduate Studies for elective credit in the Curriculum and Instruction-Instructional Leadership Masters Degree offered through the Community of Learning Delivery Model.
+The workshop and regular courses listed below are pre-approved by the Director of Graduate Studies for elective credit in the Curriculum and Instruction-Instructional Leadership Masters Degree offered through the Community of Learning Delivery Model.
 A maximum of 3 hours of workshop credit (568 or 590) can be included on a program of study.

 H0 indicates course will have some face-to-face meetings with an online component.

 W0 indicates course is conducted entirely online.